postsharp/Metalama.Documentation/content/patterns/immutability/immutability.md

 The following example shows a class marked as immutable, but containing a mutable property.
 A warning is reported on this property.

-[!metalama-file ~/code/Metalama.Documentation.SampleCode.Immutability/Warning.cs]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.Immutability/Warning.cs diff-side="source"]

 ## Marking types for which you don't own the source code

-To assign an `ImmutabilityKind` to types to which you can't add the `[Immutable]` aspect, you can use the `ConfigureExtensibility` fabric extension method.
-You can pass either an `ImmutableKind`, if the type always has the same `ImmutableKind`, or an `IImmutabilityClassifier` if you want to determine the `ImmutableKind` dynamically.
+To assign an <xref:Metalama.Patterns.Immutability.ImmutabilityKind> to types to which you cannot add the <xref:Metalama.Patterns.Immutability.ImmutableAttribute?text=[Immutable]> aspect, you can use the <xref:Metalama.Patterns.Immutability.Configuration.ImmutabilityConfigurationExtensions.ConfigureImmutability*> fabric extension method.
+You can pass either an <xref:Metalama.Patterns.Immutability.ImmutabilityKind>, if the type always has the same <xref:Metalama.Patterns.Immutability.ImmutabilityKind>, or an <xref:Metalama.Patterns.Immutability.Configuration.IImmutabilityClassifier> if you want to determine the <xref:Metalama.Patterns.Immutability.ImmutabilityKind> dynamically.
 This mechanism is useful in generic types when their immutability depends on the immutability of type arguments.

-### Example: Marking a system class as immutable
+### Example: Marking System.Uri as immutable

 The following example marks the `Uri` class as deeply immutable.
-Thanks to this, an `Uri` property can legally be used in the deeply immutable type `Person`, and no warning is reported.
+Thanks to this, a `Uri` property can legally be used in the deeply immutable type `Person`, and no warning is reported.

-[!metalama-file ~/code/Metalama.Documentation.SampleCode.Immutability/Fabric.cs]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.Immutability/Fabric.cs  diff-side="source"]